t1dtools/wrapped/README.md

 ✅ = Full support

-⛔ = No support, because I have not been able to obtain example data
+⛔ = No support, because I haven't been able to obtain example data

 🕐️ = Soon

-Want to help add support for something and have the data?
+Want to help adding support for something and have the data?
 Please open an issue and we can work together to anonymize it so I can implement it.
 Alternatively PRs are very welcome.